Fei Xu

 2024

-Flanagan, T., Zhao, A., Xu, F. & Kushnir, T. (in press) Is it personal or is it social?
+Flanagan, T., Zhao, A., Xu, F. & Kushnir, T. (2024) Is it personal or is it social?
 The interaction of knowledge domain and statistical evidence in U.S. and Chinese preschoolers' social generalizations.
-Journal of Experimental Psychology: General.
+Journal of Experimental Psychology: General. (pdf)

 2023